 Home birth: following the cutting of the cord place the placenta in a couple layers of ziplocs and into the fridge.

-Hospital birth/c-section: Please bring a couple large freezer bags to store your placenta in, your caregivers - nurse, midwife, etc. will place the placenta in the bags for you.
+Hospital birth/c-section: The placenta will be placed in plastic bags.
 You can then place it in a cooler with ice.
 A lunch sized cooler is all you need.
 If you don't have a cooler, ask the nurses if they could supply a bucket or an extra ziploc bag to store ice in to keep the placenta cool.

 Call ASAP - next morning if babe comes in the night.
 Ideally the process should take place within about 48 hours of birth.
 Placentas stored in the fridge can still be used if they have not spoiled (usually no more than a week maximum).